 (3) The contracting officer may start collecting past performance data before proposal receipt.
 One method for early evaluation of past performance is to request offerors to submit their past performance information in advance of the proposal due date.
 The RFP could also include a past performance questionnaire for offerors to send their previous customers with instructions to return the completed questionnaire to the Government.
 Failure of the offeror to submit its past performance information early or of the customers to submit the completed questionnaires shall not be a cause for rejection of the proposal nor shall it be reflected in the Government's evaluation of the offeror's past performance.

 (4) The contracting officer shall evaluate the offeror's past performance in occupational health, security, safety, and mission success (e.g., mishap rates and problems in delivered hardware and software that resulted in mishaps or failures) when these areas are germane to the requirement.

-(iii) The numerical score and/or adjectival rating of each Mission Suitability subfactor, if applicable;
+(ii) Identify and document the numerical score and/or adjectival rating of each Mission Suitability subfactor, if applicable;

 (a)(1) Cost or price evaluation.